 The following meeting information concerning state-wide and area news, events, and activities is updated at the beginning of each calendar month.
 Please check with the originating organization because of likely cancellations or changes since they were originally posted here.
-See Local News for events and activities in the Morgantown area not organized directly by the CCSJ.
+See Local News for non-CCSJ events and activities organized and/or occurring in the Morgantown area.

 KANAWHA VALLEY NOW CHAPTER

 Information about the Kanawha Valley NOW chapter is available here at their Facebook page or email firstname.lastname@example.org.
 There is also a new “Name and Gender Change Guide for West Virginia Residents” available here.

 West Virginia NOW has a Facebook page and a web page.